 (b) for a second or subsequent offence, to a fine not exceeding $200.

 7A.
-Infringement notices and modified penalties
+Offences and modified penalties prescribed (Act s.
+58A)

 (1) For the purposes of section 58A of the Act, the prescribed offences against these regulations for which infringement notices may be given, and the modified penalties for those offences, are set out in Schedule 2.